 The Authority is exposed to various risks of losses related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; cyber-attacks and natural disasters.
 For the time period January 1, 2020 through November 30, 2021 the Authority entered into contracts with a number of insurance companies whereby loss coverage was provided in exchange for premiums.
 Loss limits and deductibles were established for each type of coverage by the specific insurer.
-At both December 31, 2023 and 2022 liability reserves for this type of risk totaled \$929,330.
+At December 31, 2024 and 2023 liability reserves for this type of risk totaled \$0 and \$929,330, respectively.